-While there are many ways to formulate your own tea blends, I personally like to keep my herbal tea blends to no more than three herbs and then potentially compliment with additional seasonal spices for flavor if desired.
+While there are many ways to formulate your own tea blends, I personally like to keep my herbal tea blends to no more than three herbs and then potentially complement with additional seasonal spices for flavor if desired.
 This is because when you are blending herbs together you want to be intentional about the purpose that each herb will provide and how the varying herbs will benefit one another.

-Once you start blending more than three herbs together at a time the concentration of each herbs specific purpose becomes diluted, making it more difficult to achieve the desired benefits you are looking to use the herbs for in the first place.
+Once you start blending more than three herbs together at a time the concentration of each herb’s specific purpose becomes diluted, making it more difficult to achieve the desired benefits you are looking to use the herbs for in the first place.

 I’d prefer to blend a wide variety of separate tea blends to utilize for various purposes than try and pack too many herbs together in one blend.

-For this reason, I like to follow a three part formula:
+For this reason, I like to follow a three-part formula: